radleylewis/nvim/README.md

 # Neovim Config

 Welcome to my NeoVim config.
+Use it for inspiration.

 ## plugins